Open-Building-Management/PyFina/README.md

 Note : any operation on a PyFina object results to a standard numpy nd.array object.
 The signature of the PyFina object is lost.

-It does not prevent to add to PyFina objects of the same size but sampler with different intervals
+It does not prevent to add two PyFina objects of the same size but sampled with different intervals

 ## Installation